 Hemorrhage Occluder Pin

-The Hemorrhage Occluder Pin is made of titanium, a biocompatible metal commonly used for internal implants5 The shaft of the Hemorrhage Occluder Pin is serrated for more secure placement in the sacrum.
-Research has shown that significantly more force is required to extract a serrated pin than a smooth one.11
+The Hemorrhage Occluder Pin is made of titanium, a biocompatible metal commonly used for internal implants5.
+The shaft of the Hemorrhage Occluder Pin is ridged for more secure placement in the sacrum.
+Research has shown that significantly more force is required to extract a ridged pin than a smooth one.11

 Malleable Applicator for Efficient Placement